 Say, "Hello!" to our Year 6 Science Ambassadors.

-Every half term, we will plan and organise a spectacular science investigation challenge for you to complete in your class.
+Every term, we will plan and organise a spectacular science investigation challenge for you to complete in your class.

 Each investigation will focus on a different type of scientific enquiry.